dschott68/fetch/README.md

 1. Start Docker

 2. Start LocalStack and Postgres

   From directory where fetch repo is cloned
   ```
   docker-compose up
   ```

 3. Start the application

+  Open a new terminal window and go to the directory where fetch repo is cloned
   ```
   docker run -p 4000:80 fetch-app
   ```